ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 Introduction to TLS addressing
 ------------------------------

+This section covers only the definitions required to understand the AArch64 specific details.
+A more in-depth description to TLS addressing in general can be found in ELFTLS_.

 In the most general form, a program is constructed dynamically from an executable and a number of shared libraries.
 Each component, (executable or shared library) can be mapped into multiple